February 15, 2014

 We remember one time early on in our build, when we had the chassis mostly framed up, and we were staring at it late one night, and suddenly the enormity of all the tasks ahead seemed overwhelming.
 With the physical presence of the steel frame resting there on the build table, most of the chassis tubes welded in place, it was finally possible to imagine the hundreds of things that had to be attached to the frame, and it just looked impossible, or if not impossible then extremely daunting, which for us was the same thing.

 Two things kept us going.
 The first was not worrying about it.
 Not even thinking about it.
-Even if completing the car was impossible, the next few tasks weren't, so we might as well do them, and then take it from there.
+Even if completing the car was impossible, the next few tasks weren't, and they might even be kind of fun, so we may as well get them done, and then take it from there.
 The second thing that kept us going was remembering the dream we had before we started, about what the car's going to look like, how fast it'll be, and how much fun it'll be to drive.
 As with most impossible things, the odds were definitely against us, but what if it actually happened?

 It's almost funny, but if we look back now at pages in our build log from long ago, back to days when we were merrily working on some odd component of the car, and later commenting or complaining about it in our usual flippant manner, we wonder now how we could've possibly been so happy, with the car so far from completion, and with so unbelievably much more work left to do.
 We must've been oblivious.
 We had no idea, even then, weeks and even months into the process, what lay ahead.
 We only thought we did.